litianchen1994/litianchen1994.github.io/index.md

 Here is **Hanlin Cai (Lance, 蔡汉霖)**.

 I am a phD candidate majoring in **Energy Storage** at Singapore University of Technology and Design and **Robotics & Intelligent Devices** at Maynooth University (Ireland, Combined Degrees).
-I am extremely fortunate to be advised by [Hui Ying Yang](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
+I am extremely fortunate to be advised by [Hui Ying Yang](https://people.sutd.edu.sg/~yanghuiying).
 Here is [my Resume](https://caihanlin.com/file/Resume-HanlinCAI.pdf).

 ## Research Interests